Water-Based Fire Suppression for Commercial Kitchens

 Heat Recovery Coil - A listed coil accessory can be added to the hood plenum to recover heat from the exhaust air stream.
 The heat recovery coil is factory installed behind the hood filters and under each hood exhaust riser.
 Warm air in the exhaust stream passes over the coil and heats the cold water in the coil, acting as a preheater on the hot water supply line for the restaurant or facility.
 The coil recovers heat energy which increases water heating efficiency and reduces energy costs.

-The Heat Recovery Coil option is available for hoods with CORE Protection.
+The Heat Recovery Coil option is available for hoods with CORE Fire Protection.
 The coil has a specialized e-coating to prevent grease build-up on the coil.
 The self cleaning function of the hood ensures that the surface of the coil is washed daily to ensure proper heat transfer.
 Each coil is equipped with manual shut off valves for service and maintenance.

 CORE Provides Robust & Reliable Protection